quicwg/base-drafts/draft-ietf-quic-qpack.md

 The fourth (`S`) bit indicates whether the reference is to the static or dynamic table.
 The 4-bit prefix integer (see Section 5.1 of [RFC7541]) that follows is used to locate the table entry for the header name.
-When S=1, the number represents the static table index; when S=0, the number is the index of the entry in the dynamic table relative to Base.
+When S=1, the number represents the static table index; when S=0, the number is the relative index of the entry in the dynamic table.

 ### Literal Header Field With Post-Base Name Reference